How GCSEs, AS & A levels will be awarded in summer 2020

-@Ofqual sets out details for schools, colleges, students, parents & carers on how #GCSE and #ALevel results will be awarded following the cancellation of this year's exams.
+Ofqual sets out details for schools, colleges, students, parents & carers on how GCSEs and A levels will be awarded following the cancellation of this year's exams.

 Since the Secretary of State for Education announced that the 2020 exam series in England would be cancelled to help fight the spread of Coronavirus (COVID-19), we have worked at speed to develop a process which fairly recognises students’ work and makes sure they get their grades in time to progress.
 We have today, Friday 3 April, set out details about how GCSEs, AS and A levels will be awarded this summer and published further guidance for teachers, students, parents and carers.